 Catherine's guest on Inside Scoop on FPA is Kelly Hebron, founder of From Prison to Paralegal.
 They discussed the organization's program that offers formerly incarcerated individuals a path to a professional career via training to become paralegals.
 Check out the segment with Mohammed H., a graduate of the program.

-The “From Prison to Paralegal” project is a six week legal research and writing training program.
-Students receive college level instruction on basic legal research and writing.
-The program concludes with a 90 day unpaid internship.
+The “From Prison to Paralegal” project is a special project of A Rising Tide Academy, an online paralegal training program.
+Students receive college level instruction via distant learning in 14 paralegal courses.
+The program concludes with a 90 day internship.
 If you are interested in offering an internship or are looking to hire a paralegal, please complete the employer form here.

 There is a tax incentive for businesses to hire the ex-offenders.
 Business who hire ex-felons within one year after they are convicted or released from prison may qualify for the Work Opportunity Tax Credit This tax credit gives employers a maximum of $9,600 for each adult hired.
 By offering an unpaid internship, employers are able to train potential new employees at a significant reduced cost.
 If you are interested in offering an internship or looking to hire a paralegal, please complete the employer form here.

 How many hours are required for the internship?
 None.
 The program does not require a minimum number of hours for the internship.
 We hope each intern placement is able to offer a minimum of 10 hours each week for a 90 day period.
 We recognize the need will vary for each office and we remain flexible with the number of hours scheduled for each intern.

 Will the interns have research and writing samples to provide to potential employers?
 Yes.
 Each intern maintains a portfolio of their class work, homework assignments and exams completed during the training program.
 We use the same textbook and curriculum as many ABA approved paralegal training programs.
 Copies of an intern's completed class assignments will be available for employers to review.